Child and Family Studies MS

 Will I have to take a comprehensive exam in order to graduate?

-Students are required to take a comprehensive examination during their final semester in the program.
+Online Child and Family Studies Masters students are required to take a comprehensive examination during their final semester in the program.
 Students are expected to complete the exam within a specific time limit and return to the Comps Committee Coordinator.
 Depending on adequacy of the student’s responses, the student may pass, fail, be asked to re-write sections of the exam (which will then be evaluated), and/or meet with the committee for an oral examination.
 The only exceptions to this process are those students who elect to complete a thesis, in which case they will be expected to sit for an oral examination.
 A failed comprehensive examination cannot be retaken until its next regular administration and a student may repeat the examination only once.

 What are the costs, and how do I find out about financial aid?